The workflow designer is the interface to build your business process in Yeeflow. There are 2 type of workflows in Yeeflow.

 Click to select one action on the designer.
 You will see the available operation buttons for this action.

-Click the settings button (highlight in green) to open the properties settings window on the right of the designer.
+Click the settings button to open the properties settings window on the right of the designer.
 You can then set the properties for this action.
 Each type of action has different properties to set.

 Connect actions with Arrows

 Connect your actions based on your business process by adding the arrows.

 To connect the current action to the next, select the action first.
 Click the "arrow" button from the operation buttons (highlight in green), then hold your mouse to drag the arrow to the next action.
 (Hold the mouse until the next action's border color becomes to Orange)